 - Locate Cell Size X and Cell Size Y in the Raster Information

-- If the cell size is equal to or less than 0.5, you can proceed with the Building Footprint Extraction dlpk.
+- If the cell size is between 0.1 and 0.4 m, you can proceed with the Building Footprint Extraction dlpk.

 - If not, you might need to follow one of the below workflows:

-- Training your own model.
+- Or train your own model based on your imagery resolution.
 More info can be found under Train Deep Learning Model.

 Follow the Building Footprint Extraction – USA link to download the package.
 Esri provides a variety of other deep learning packages that can be found under ArcGIS Living Atlas of the World.
 Note that the downloaded model uses the Mask R-CNN model architecture implemented using ArcGIS API for Python.